michd/mmpd/docs/config.md

 data:
   sequence: "ctrl+shift+t",
   count: 2
+  delay: 1500
 ```

 - `sequence`: Required.
 A string representing the key combination.
 Key symbols are those from X Keysyms.
 A list may be
   found in the X11 source code file for [keysymdef.h](https://code.woboq.org/kde/include/X11/keysymdef.h.html).
   The symbols to use are the `XK_`-prefixed ones, without that prefix.
 - `count`: Optional, defaults to 1.
 How many times to repeat entering this sequence.
+- `delay`: Optional, defaults to 100.
+How many microseconds to wait between key presses.
+- `delay_ms`: Optional, shorthand for `delay` for larger values.
+How many milliseconds to wait between key presses.
+  If both `delay` and `delay_ms` have valid values, the value for `delay` is used.

 #### enter_text